ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ### updating an instance

-When you want to update an instance in the database, you will need to write a query and execute it using the JdbcTemplate or use the domain model in Spring Data JPA or Spring Data JDBC.
+When you want to update an instance in the database, you will need to write a query and execute it using the `JdbcTemplate` or use the domain model in Spring Data JPA or Spring Data JDBC.

 #### Spring JDBC

 Spring JDBC again only provides a framework when updating data from the database.
-The JDBC template exposes an update method.
+The `JdbcTemplate` exposes an update method.
 This method can accept a query and optional parameters.

 ##### Example